We are proud to assist you in the final steps to becoming an Australian citizen.

 I have received my letter of approval, how soon can I go to the ceremony?

-The application process is lengthy and a waiting time of up to three to six months can occur between your approval and your ceremony.
-The Dept of Home Affairs (DHA) sends you a letter of invitation telling you the date and time of your ceremony.
+The application process is lengthy and you may have a waiting time of between three to six months from your approval until you attend a ceremony.
+The Dept of Home Affairs (DHA) sends you a letter of invitation normally three weeks prior to the ceremony telling you the date and time of your ceremony.

 Do I need to attend a ceremony to receive my certificate?